-To gain intuition for the form of this mechanism, suppose that the authority has linear utility over scores $h(s) \equiv s$.
-In this case, $A_m^(y_m, s) = s + u_m'(y_m)$, so an agent in group m is awarded a boost of $u'm(y_m)$ when there are y_m higher-scoring agents of the same group, their direct marginal contribution to the diversity preferences of the authority.
+To gain intuition for the form of this mechanism, suppose that the authority has linear utility over scores $h(s) \equiv s$ .
+In this case, $A_m^(y_m, s) = s + u'm(y_m)$ , so an agent in group m is awarded a boost of $u'm(y_m)$ when there are $y_m$ higher-scoring agents of the same group, their direct marginal contribution to the diversity preferences of the authority.
 This is optimal because this boost precisely trades off the marginal benefit of additional diversity with the marginal costs of reduced scores.
 Moreover, failing to award this precise level of boost would result in a suboptimal allocation.
 Thus, any optimal mechanism must be essentially identical to the optimal APM we have characterized.
-To generalize this beyond linear utility of scores, consider the following observation: we can map agents' scores from s to h(s), and consider the optimal boost in this space.
-As h is monotone, this preserves the ordinal structure of the optimal allocation, and the authority has linear preferences over h(s).
-Thus, in this transformed space, the optimal boost remains additive and given by $u'm(y_m)$.
+To generalize this beyond linear utility of scores, consider the following observation: we can map agents' scores from s to h(s), and consider the optimal allocation, and the authority has linear preferences over h(s).
+Thus, in this transformed space, the optimal boost remains additive and given by $u'm(y_m)$ .
 To find the optimal transformed score in the original space, we simply invert the transformation h and apply it to the optimal score in the transformed space, yielding the formula for the optimal mechanism in Theorem 1.